 3. Research, equal opportunity, journalism, other legitimate interest/public function

-HEA student data (PPSN, name, address, date of birth) is sent to the Department of Employment Affairs and Social Protection Client Identity Services to verify PPSN.
+Public Service Identity (PPSN, name, address, date of birth) is sent to the Department of Employment Affairs and Social Protection Client Identity Services to verify PPSN for data quality purposes.

 HEA administrative data are also shared with SOLAS and the Department of Public Expenditure and Reform to allow for policy formulation and statistical analysis.

 The HEA will also supply anonymised aggregate data to third parties for the purposes of equal opportunities monitoring, Freedom of Information, research and journalism in the public interest.
 The data shared does on its own identify any individual.

 How long does the HEA keep hold of your information?

 The time periods for which the HEA retain your information depends on the type of information and the purposes for which it is used.
 The HEA will keep your information for no longer than is required or permitted.

 For further details on the applicable retention periods, please contact the HEA Data Protection Officer at email@example.com

 Does the HEA transfer your information outside The European Union or European Economic Area?